 Before you put your baby into the cot, make sure that your baby is fed, well and comfortable.
 Then put your baby into the cot and follow these steps to help baby settle using camping out:

 - Place a bed, mattress or chair next to your baby’s cot.

 - Lie or sit next to your baby, and pat or stroke baby off to sleep.

 - When your baby is asleep, you can leave the room.

-- When your baby is used to falling asleep like this (usually three nights), sit or lie by the bed until your baby falls asleep.
-Start reducing how much you pat or touch your baby until baby can fall asleep without patting or touching.
+- When your baby is used to falling asleep like this (usually 3 nights), start reducing how much you pat or touch your baby until baby can fall asleep without patting or touching.

-- When your baby is used to falling asleep without patting (usually another three nights), move your chair, mattress or bed away from the cot a short distance (30-40 cm).
-Stay in the chair, mattress or bed until your baby falls asleep.
+- When your baby is used to falling asleep without patting (usually another 3 nights), move your bed, mattress or chair a short distance away from the cot (30-40 cm).
+Stay in the bed, mattress or chair until your baby falls asleep.

-- Move your bed or chair gradually towards the doorway and out of your baby’s room.
-This could take a period of 1-3 weeks.
+- Move your bed, mattress or chair gradually towards the doorway and out of your baby’s room.
+This could take 1-3 weeks.

-- If your baby wakes overnight, return to the chair, mattress or bed (at the step you’re up to with settling).
+- If your baby wakes overnight, return to the bed, mattress or chair, at the step you’re up to.
 Stay there until your baby goes back to sleep.